mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasStreamInstanceSpec defines the desired state of AtlasStreamInstance.
+AtlasStreamInstanceSpec defines the target state of AtlasStreamInstance.

 <table>
     <thead>